Shimano XTR vs XT vs SLX vs Deore | MTB Drivetrains Explained!

 In general, mountain bikers tend to use different chainrings for different trails.

-For example, on a trail on which you’ll be riding at a faster pace, you’ll want to use a 26 or even a 28-tooth chainring.
-If the trail is just slightly steeper than your riding speed, maybe around 4-5%, you may want to use a 32 or 34-tooth chainring.
+For example, if you’re riding faster on a trail, you’ll want to use a 26- or even a 28-tooth chainring.
+If the trail is slightly steeper than your riding speed, maybe around 4-5%, you may want to use a 32 or 34-tooth chainring.

 Is XTR better than Deore?

-Shimano XTR is a good choice if you want a more inexpensive and lighter-weight drivetrain.
+Shimano XTR is a good choice for a more inexpensive and lighter-weight drivetrain.
 Deore is often more durable and perfect for heavier riders.
 Deore is great for those who are very hard on their drivetrains and are looking for durability to ensure they get the most out of it.

 What is the difference between Shimano XT and XTR?